asil-gece/SQL-Tutorials/README.md

-These SQL files are a demonstration of my piece of trainings.
+These SQL files are a demonstration of my pieces of training.